 What is Context Window in Claude Code

 The context window is Claude's memory capacity for a single conversation.
 It includes your messages, Claude's responses, file contents, and tool outputs.
+Most Claude models have a 200K token context window, but Claude 4 Sonnet via API offers a massive 1M token context window, perfect for entire codebases.
 Performance degrades significantly when approaching limits, requiring strategic session management.

 How to Manage It